 Choosing The Best Lift For Your Job

-If you need something higher than a forklift, a boom lift is the next best choice.
-Boom lifts have two-wheel and four-wheel drive with tires and tread to help keep the equipment stabilized and the ability to maneuver to the places that need to be reached.
+If you need something higher than a forklift and stronger than a scissor lift, a boom lift is the next best choice.
+Boom lifts have 2-wheel and 4-wheel drive with tires and tread to help keep the equipment stabilized.
+Outriggers or "stabilizers" are also available for increased stability.

 What Questions Should You Ask Before Renting a Boom Lift?